Technos

 I must show more reverence to things.

-I should not mention their names
+I should not mention their names in vain.

 I will use monikers: